Szybet/WatchySourcingHub/README.md

 - The RTC is drifting, **that's normal for the RTC by design.** You just need to adjust for that, there are automated libraries to do that.

 # For people who are not tech savvy
 Don't worry!
-You can either learn, ask for help in the communities I listed below or buy me a big coffe for premium guidanance or even to create your personal firmware / add some features to existing ones ;) Contact below
+You can either learn, ask for help in the communities I listed below or buy me a big coffe for premium guidanance or even to create your personal firmware / add some features to existing ones (I could also propably 3D print you a case...)
+Contact below :)

 # Some firmwares for the watchy that I like
 - https://github.com/Michal-Szczepaniak/TinyWatchy